-DESCRIPTION
+11 DESCRIPTION

-active ingredient in gabapentin tablets is gabapentin, USP which has the chemical name 1-(aminomethyl)cyclohexaneacetic acid.
-The molecular formula of gabapentin is $\rm C_9H{17}NO_2$ and the molecular weight is 171.24.
-The structural
+The active ingredient in gabapentin oral solution is gabapentin.
+USP which has the chemical name 1-(Aminomethyl) cyclo hexaneacetic acid The molecular formula of gabapentin is C.H., NO, and the molecular weight is 171,24.
+The structural formula of gabapentin is: